 - Any further descriptive details you feel are relevant to your application

-Please note: there is a £10 charge for processing a subject access request application, which is payable by cheque to Peterborough City Council.
-We are unable to accept cash payments.
+Please note: there is no charge for processing a subject access request application.
+However, where the request is manifestly unfounded or excessive, we may charge a reasonable fee for the administrative costs of complying with your request.
+If a fee is applicable you will be advised accordingly.
 You will also be required to provide photographic evidence of your identity; this could be in the form of a current passport, driving licence or student card.
 This is so that we can identify you in any footage.

-If you are still unsure as to whether the information you require falls under a subject access request, please contact the Information Governance Team by telephone on 01733 452533 or email firstname.lastname@example.org.
+If you are still unsure as to whether the information you require falls under a subject access request or you require a paper application form, please contact the Access to Records Officer by telephone on 01733 864668 or email firstname.lastname@example.org.

 Alternatively you can write to: